 ]]>

 The typical setting most people associate with nurses involves bustling hospital corridors or clinics where patients turn for care, tending to patients with skill, compassion, and tenderness.
 However, while these settings are foundational to the nursing profession, they are not the only opportunities available to registered nurses.
-With today’s ever changing society, the aging Boomer population, and advancements of technology, nurses can be in any area of life that doesn’t restrict them to beside care within sterile white halls.
+With today’s ever changing society, the aging Boomer population, and advancements of technology, nurses can be in any area of life that DZ’t restrict them to beside care within sterile white halls.
 Opportunity can take RNs far beyond bedside manner.
 Nursing isn’t just a career – it’s a passport to a world of meaningful and even unexpected adventures.

 The Unique Places a Nurse Can Work